 - Improving your energy and how you feel,

 Your body needs more nutrients during pregnancy to support you and the growth and development of your baby.
 Eating a wide variety of nutritious foods is an important step to getting the nutrients you and your baby need.
 While sometimes it can be difficult to get enough of certain nutrients from food, taking a prenatal supplement can help ensure that you are getting enough of all the nutrients you need in a day.
 When choosing a vitamin/mineral supplement to take during pregnancy, read the label and to make sure it includes 0.4 mg of folic acid and 16-20 mg of iron.
 Some women need even more folic acid and iron.
 Ask your health care provider about a vitamin/mineral supplement that is right for you.

-Healthy Eating and Pregnancy
+Eating well and Pregnancy

+Eating well before and during pregnancy is the first step in having a healthy baby.
 Your baby relies on the food you eat to help it grow and develop.
-During pregnancy, it is important to eat twice as healthy, not twice as much.
-Making healthy food choices during pregnancy will give your baby the best start, help you feel good about yourself and help you and your family develop life long healthy eating habits.
+Taking positive actions and building positive health habits by being more mindful of what you eat and drink during pregnancy will give your baby the best start, help you feel good about yourself and help you and your family develop a healthy relationship with food.